Smarter notes with HappyScribe

 Best podcast transcript generators: At a glance

-Security GDPR-compliant, SOC 2 Type II, encryption, SSO, enterprise controls ISO 27001 certified, GDPR and CCPA compliant GDPR-aligned; SOC 2 Type II and SSO for higher tiers SOC 2 Type II for Business Standard Adobe security
+Security GDPR, SOC 2 Type II, AES-256 encryption, EU data center GDPR and CCPA compliant GDPR-aligned, SOC 2 Type II, and SSO on higher tiers GDPR, SOC 2, encryption at rest and in transit Standard Adobe Creative Cloud security

 1. HappyScribe

-Best for: Fast, accurate podcast transcripts for regular episodes
+Best for: Fast and accurate podcast transcripts in 150+ languages, along with subtitling and EU data security for regular episodes

 If you're a podcaster in 2026, HappyScribe should be the go-to tool for audio-to-text conversion and content repurposing.

-Simply upload or share links of your episode, select the language, and choose between “Human made” or “Machine generated”.
+Simply upload a file or share links of your episode, select the language, and choose between "Human made" or "Machine generated."
 And that's it.
 HappyScribe will deliver neatly formatted and accurate transcriptions to you.

 HappyScribe's key features